Krane18/krane18/README.md

 <h4>Hello there 👋</h4>
-My name is Adrian from Chicago, IL.
+My name is Adrian.
 I'm a Systems Engineer.
 I'm currently learning cloud and security.
 Come from a networking/it background.
 On my spare time I enjoy working out, video games, and anything Star Wars.
 Follow my cloud journey and random projects I come up with.